-Alternatively, pest attack or fungal infections could also be the cause.
-Get antifungal or antibacterial spray and mist your plant with it.
+Alternatively, pest attacks or fungal infections could also be the cause.
+Get an antifungal or antibacterial spray and mist your plant with it.

-Similarly, make sure your gardening tools are clean and sterilized before using them.
+Similarly, ensure your gardening tools are cleaned and sterilized before using them.

-If your Lechleriana is growing much slower than usual, it is either not getting enough sun or is root-bound.
+If your Lechleriana grows much slower than usual, it is either not getting enough sun or is root-bound.

 Your Lechleriana may suffer from slow or stunted growth if it is placed in insufficient sunlight or not placed in sunlight as frequently as it should be.